ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 *Enable OpenID Connect in NI Web Server*

-## OpenID Configuration Files in SystemLink server
+## OpenID Configuration Files in SystemLink Server

 There are three files that must be created to connect your SystemLink server to an OpenID Connect provider: `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider`.
 The `[provider-dns]` portion of each filename must be the URL encoded fully qualified domain name.

-> For example, a OpenID provider with the DNS `openid-provider.com` would yield files named `openid-provider.com.conf` , `openid-provider.com.client`, and `openid-provider.com.provider`.
+> For example, a OpenID provider with the DNS `example.com:9999` would yield files named `oexample.com%3a9999.conf` , `example.com%3a9999.client`, and `example.com%3a9999.provider`.

-These files do no exist for new SystemLink installations.
+These files do not exist for new SystemLink installations.
 Each file must be added to the `C:\Program Files\National Instruments\Shared\Web Server\conf\openidc` directory.
-The NI Web Server must be restarted for these changes to take effect.
+The NI Web Server must be restarted for these changes changes to any of these files to take effect.

 SystemLink can be configured to support multiple OpenID Providers simultaneously by creating a `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider` file for each provider.
 It is required that the user ID used within SystemLink be unique across providers.
-This id take the form `[sub_claim]@issuer` where this issuer is the DNS name of the OpenID Connect provider.
+This id takes the form `[sub_claim]@issuer` where this issuer is the DNS name of the OpenID Connect provider.
 You can see the id SystemLink uses for a user by viewing the details of that user in the SystemLink security application.

 ### SystemLink Login Window Configuration